mathjax/MathJax-docs/api/variable.rst

 .. describe:: MathJax.version

-    The version number of the MathJax library as a whole.
+    The version number of the MathJax library.

-.. describe:: MathJax.fileversion

-    The version number of the ``MathJax.js`` file specifically.

 .. describe:: MathJax.isReady